TacticalAxis/aws-notes/AWS Certified Cloud Professional/AWS Cloud Practitioner Essentials/Module 1 -  Introduction to Amazon Web Services.md

 *If you need more space, just use it when required, and return it when you don't need* *This flexibility isn't available on-prem*

-IT Resources: this is a big par
+IT Resources: this is a big part of AWS philospohy.
+AWS has so many products because businesses need them.
+- If there is a product/service that is common among different businesses, then this is not a market differentiator
+-